I have been an online writer for more than 8 years. I enjoy writing about travel, restaurants, philosophy, literature, and other topics.

-While David Hume was heavily influenced by Locke, he took his ideas to their utmost logical extreme.
-Hume did reject the idea of there being no human nature; however, his moral theory was based on the concept that human intuitions form the basis of morality and this is a refutation of Locke’s basic claims of the human mind being a blank slate.
+While Locke heavily influenced David Hume, he took his ideas to their utmost logical extreme.
+Hume rejected the idea of there being no human nature; however, his moral theory was based on the concept that human intuitions form the basis of morality.
+This is a refutation of Locke’s basic claims that the human mind is a blank slate.

 Locke’s Political Philosophy